kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/job-quick-start.md

 ## Target

-This document describes the basic features of a Job by creating a parallel task to perform a simple calculation and outputting PI to 2000 decimal as an example.
+This tutorial describes the basic features of a Job by creating a parallel task to perform a simple calculation and outputting PI to 2000 decimal as an example.

 ## Prerequisites